edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

 ### Conditions

 A condition identifies a set of requests.
-Setting up a condition typically involves defining a relationship between a variable and a value.
+Setting up a condition requires:

--   **Variable:** A variable identifies the type of condition through which requests will be identified.
+1. Selecting the type of condition.

     For example, you may identify requests by HTTP method, path, or request headers.

+2. Defining how a request will be compared against a value or state.
+In some cases, this involves selecting an operator and defining the value that will be compared against the request.

+    **Operator:**

--   **Operator:** An operator determines when a request satisfies a condition by defining the relationship between a variable and a value.
+    An operator determines when a request satisfies a condition by defining the relationship between a variable and a value.
 Valid operators are:

     -   **equals:** Indicates that the value derived from the request must be an exact match to the value defined within a condition.